Hedge fund stung by unusual ruling over Sprint-Clearwire deal

 3 Min Read

-Sprint Corp (S.N) acquired Clearwire in 2013 after a bidding war with Dish Network Corp (DISH.O) pushed the price to $5 per share, valuing Clearwire at about $14 billion.
+Sprint Corp acquired Clearwire in 2013 after a bidding war with Dish Network Corp pushed the price to $5 per share, valuing Clearwire at about $14 billion.

 After Clearwire shareholders approved the deal, an affiliate of Aurelius that had opposed the Sprint acquisition brought what is known as an appraisal action, asking a judge to determine fair value of the stock.